 Challenge 1 – Thinner air and reduced cooling capability

 Being from Minnesota, I have jokingly been called a “lowlander” by friends that live in Colorado.
 My body reminds me of it when I go to the mountains and do any strenuous activity like hiking or skiing.
 I feel the effects of the “thin air”.
-At high altitudes there is less air pressure and less molecules in a given volume of air.
+At high altitudes, there is less air pressure and fewer molecules in a given volume of air.

 The lower air pressure has implications when it comes to cooling electronics.
 During normal operation, the drive’s IGBTs will create heat as they turn on and off.
 Most commercial VFDs use a fan to force air across a finned heatsink where the IGBTs are seated.
 With less air pressure (molecules/volume of air) the cooling capacity of the surrounding air is decreased.

 Optimize the Drive Operation